tthorntone/AdNauseam-Wiki/Tricks-and-tips.md

 ![Did not block](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/tips-n-tricks-001.png)

+Turns out it's Google Analytics...
 I really thought _EasyPrivacy_ was blocking completely Google Analytics.
 How many of you also thought so? ([Here](https://adblockplus.org/forum/viewtopic.php?t=22023)).

 Once you disable the other blocker(s), µBlock will take over the whole responsibility to block all you want: